babashka/cli/README.md

 The table or tree format can be used interchangeably in `dispatch`, `format-command-help` and the like.

-The map's order is used for help output.
-This can be problematic with more than 8 entries since those maps turn into unordered hash-maps.
-In that case you can use `:cmd-order` to specify the order for printing.
+You'll want consistent ordering for help output.
+The tree format uses a map; the nature of Clojure maps is that they become unordered hash-maps after 8 entries.
+You probably don't want to rely on this implementation detail and can explicitly control order with `:cmd-order`.
 Commands not mentioned in `:cmd-order` are left out of printed output, but are still callable on the command line.

 ``` clojure